Mystic Water Soap

 The reason many people have switched to using my product is they wanted to avoid the SLS and SLES that is present in commercial shampoos.
 (But do check the label – as I mentioned above, there is a type of shampoo bar that does contain these ingredients).

 Beyond that, I believe there are several other good reasons to switch: Ease of use, less expensive, easily portable (no TSA hassles at airport security!), effective, minimal packaging.
 In short, anyone who is willing to try something new and wants to simplify their hair care routine while also probably saving some money might want to consider trying a shampoo bar!
-Would you recommend shampoo bars for infants?

 No, I would not recommend them for children or babies because of the possibility of soap getting into the eyes which, as everyone knows, is unpleasant.